OrynVail/orynx-space/src/lib/blogs/posts/gravity-of-the-ten.md

 This force doesn't just distort markets; it alters the map of possibility itself.
 It dictates which diseases stay incurable, which planets unreachable, which equations unsolved.
 Not because answers elude us, but because resources collapse into ten accounts.

-Every hoarded billion means another undiscovered talent lost, a generation's worth.
+Every hoarded billion means another undiscovered talent lost.
+A generation's worth.
 Hoarding warps not just economies, but our shared trajectory.

 ---

 ## The Verdict

 The ten don’t just own fortunes.
 They own the curvature of human possibility.
 The longer this mass concentrates, the more our brightest futures orbit endlessly, unreachable.
 This isn’t inequality.
 This isn’t even economics.

-> *This is gravity.*
+> _This is gravity._

 And once the horizon locks, no light escapes.